 - Cuttings: Start plants from 4 to 6-inch tip cuttings.
-Dip cut ends in a liquid rooting hormone and place in organic potting soil.
+Dip cut ends in a liquid rooting hormone and place them in organic potting soil.
 Keep the air temperature 70°F at night and warmer during the day.

-Get to Know Stevia
+Get to know stevia

 - Botanical name and family: Stevia rebaudiana is a member of the Asteraceae—daisy family.